DerelictDrone/means-course/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.

 ## Development server
-Make sure to edit connection_config, both the .js and .ts files in accordance to your use case. (currently it comes with my own configs, which will most likely not work for you)
+Make sure to edit connection_config, both the .js(backend) and .ts(frontend) files in accordance to your use case. (currently it comes with my own configs, which will most likely not work for you)

 Run `ng serve` for an angular dev server.
 Navigate to `http://localhost:25565/`.
 The app will automatically reload if you change any of the source files.

 Run `npm run start:server` to run the node server with NodeMon.

+## Generating Apidocs
+Run `npm run makedoc-backend` to compile documentation comments in the backend folder, and output them to root/doc/backend

+Run `npm run makedoc-src` to compile documentation comments in the src folder, and output them to root/doc/src

 ## Code scaffolding